-The plugin had been design to allow the user to submit multiple activation requests.
-But expert review and a quick user study suggested that users a) were frequently confused by the UI and abandoned immediately, and b) of those who attempted to use the feature, they only submitted a single request.
+The plugin had been designed to allow the user to submit multiple activation requests.
+But expert review and a quick user study suggested that users a) were frequently confused by the UI and abandoned immediately because it looked hard, and b) of those who attempted to use the feature, they only submitted a single request.
 Multi-activation had to go.

 We also identified an entire subgroup of activation types that was little used.
 Product set about negotiating with our partners in the sister BU to take those off the table, removing a layer of complexity.